-We've all had them: the flaky friend who can't be counted on for anything.
+We've all had at least one "flaky" friend who can't be counted on for anything.
 She says she's in for the potluck?
-Don't let her be in charge of an entree.
-She RSVPed yes for that birthday dinner?
-Make a reservation for one fewer.
+OK, just don't let her be in charge of an entree.
+He RSVP-ed for that birthday dinner?
+To be safe, make a reservation for one fewer.
 She says she'll pick you up at the airport?
-You'd have more faith in the driving skills of your average bassett hound.
+Do you have another option?
+Can your beagle drive?

 copyright Andrea Bonior, Ph.D.